-Many Lake Tahoe visitors fall into the common time-wasters and fun-busters.
-They're stuck in gridlock in South Lake Tahoe, sunburned and miserable, waiting in line at popular restaurants for hours.
+Many Lake Tahoe trips get sidetracked with time-wasters and fun-busters.
+Once happy visitors end up stuck in gridlock in South Lake Tahoe, sunburned and miserable.
+Or waiting in line at popular restaurants for hours.